flaviusb/jewels/README.md

 The Rubies are kinds of individual things a fighter does.
 That is, each ruby is a family of related individual techniques.
 These techniques are simple, rather than the complexity of the Amethysts - they are to be used simultaneously or pervasively, rather than sequentially like a unique key fitting into a lock.

-The Rubies are Walking, Falling, Striking, Breathing, Shouting, Ki, and Chi.
+The Rubies are Walking, Falling, Striking, Guarding, Breathing, Shouting, Ki, and Chi.

 ##The Amethysts